With rugged coastal landscapes and endless sweeping views,

-Big Sur, California Coast
+Big Sur, California Coastal Paradise

 Visitor tip – Expect light to heavy fog and chilly weather in this coastal area in the mornings regardless of the season.
 The fog should clear up by mid-day if the sun is out.
 Make sure to dress in layers!